The best care for everyone

-We will communicate with a person with a disability in a manner that takes into account his or her disability, as outlined in Appendix A - How to Communicate with people with different types of disabilities.
+We will communicate with a person with a disability in a manner that takes into account their disability, as outlined in Appendix A – How to Communicate with people with different types of disabilities.

 Notice of Interruptions in Accessible Service

-NorWest CHCs has made provisions for accessibility for individuals with physical limitations and disabilities (Program Guideline #12 of the General Policies and Procedures Manual).
-These provisions include an elevator, wheelchair accessible washrooms, pocket talkers and use of a wheelchair available for clients.
-We will provide advance notice when these services are not available by posting notices for the public
+NorWest CHC has made provisions for accessibility for individuals with physical limitations and disabilities (Program Guideline #12 of the General Policies and Procedures Manual).
+These provisions include an elevator, wheelchair accessible washrooms, pocket talkers, and use of a wheelchair available for clients.
+We will provide advance notice when these services are not available by posting notices for the public.

 When a disruption occurs unexpectedly (the elevator is out of order), we will provide notice as soon as we become aware of the problem.